 Demmer Scholar Program alumni are changing the world on policy at a time.

-Since its inaugural program more than 200 Demmer Scholars have participated in the program.
+Since its inaugural program more than 200 Demmer Scholars have participated in the summer program.
 Many stay in Washington, D.C., and more than 50 are employed in government and non-government natural resources positions there following graduation.

 Participating students come from majors in the College of Agriculture and Natural Resources, James Madison College, College of Social Work and others.
 (This program includes students from Michigan State University and Mississippi State University.)